JupyterLab URLs#

 The cell-id fragment locator is not part of a formal Jupyter standard and subject to change.
 To leave feedback, please comment in the discussion: nbformat#317.

-Managing Workspaces (UI)#
+Managing Workspaces (URL)#

 JupyterLab sessions always reside in a workspace.
 Workspaces contain the state of JupyterLab: the files that are currently open, the layout of the application areas and tabs, etc. When the page is refreshed, the workspace is restored.